-Reject any or all proposals received in response to the RFP that are
+- Reject any or all proposals received in response to the RFP that are deemed non-responsive or do not meet the minimum requirements or are determined to be otherwise unacceptable, in the agency's sole discretion; - Withdraw the RFP at any time, at the agency's sole discretion - Make an award under the RFP in whole or in part; - Disqualify any applicant, and rescind any conditional award or contract made to such applicant, whose conduct as a provider does not meet applicable standards as determined solely by OMH and/or whose proposal fails to conform to the requirements of the RFP

-- deemed non-responsive; do not meet the minimum requirements or are determined to be otherwise unacceptable, is OMH's sole discretion; - Withdraw the RFP at any time, at the agency's sole discretion; - · Make an award under the RFP in whole or in part; - Disqualify an applicant whose conduct and/or proposal fails to conform to the requirements of the RFP; - Seek clarifications of proposals for the purposes of assuring a full understanding of the responsiveness to the solicitation requirements; - Use proposal information obtained through the state's investigation of an applicant's qualifications, experience, ability or financial standing, and any material or information submitted by the applicant in response to the agency's request for clarifying information in the course of evaluation and/or selection under the RFP; - Prior to the due date, direct applicants to submit proposal modifications addressing subsequent RFP amendments; - Prior to the due date, amend the RFP specifications to correct errors or oversight, supply additional information, or extend any of the scheduled dates or requirements and provide notification to potential bidders via the OMH website, the SFS, and the New York State (NYS) Contract Reporter; - Eliminate any non-material specifications that cannot be complied with by all of the prospective applicants; - Change any of the scheduled dates; - Waive any of the requirements that are not material; - Negotiate any aspect of the proposal in order to assure that the final agreement meets OMH's objectives; - Conduct contract negotiations with the next responsible, applicant should the agency be unsuccessful in negotiating with the selected applicant; within fifteen (15) business days from notification of selection for award.
-This is to include completion of all required documents and signature of the contract; - Require clarification at any time during the procurement process and/or require correction of arithmetic or other apparent errors for the purpose of assuring a full and complete understanding of an applicant's proposal and/or to determine an applicant's compliance with the requirements of the solicitation; - Conduct a readiness review of each selected applicant prior to the execution of the contract as set forth in Section 4.4; - Cancel or modify contracts due to the insufficiency of appropriations; - Disqualify providers with historically poor performance in developing beds on a timely basis, or chronically poor performance keeping beds filled.
+- Seek clarifications and revisions of proposals for the purposes of assuring a full understanding of the responsiveness to this solicitation's requirements; - Use proposal information obtained through the state's investigation of an applicant's qualifications, experience, ability or financial standing, and any material or information submitted by the applicant in response to the agency's request for clarifying information in the course of evaluation and/or selection under the RFP; - Prior to the bid opening, direct applicants to submit proposal modifications addressing subsequent RFP amendments; - Prior to the bid opening, amend the RFP specifications to correct errors or oversight, supply additional information, or extend any of the scheduled dates or requirements and provide notification to potential bidders via the OMH website, SFS and the New York State (NYS) Contract Reporter; - Eliminate any non-material specifications that cannot be complied with by all of the prospective applicants; - Waive any requirements that are not material; - Negotiate any aspect of the proposal with the successful applicant in order to ensure that the final agreement meets OMH objectives and is in the best interests of the State; - Conduct contract negotiations with the next responsible applicant, should the agency be unsuccessful in negotiating with the selected applicant; - Require clarification at any time during the procurement process and/or require correction of arithmetic or other apparent errors for the purpose of assuring a full and complete understanding of an applicant's proposal and/or to determine an applicant's compliance with the requirements of the solicitation; - Cancel or modify contracts due to insufficiency of appropriations, cause, convenience, mutual consent, non-responsibility, or a "force majeure"; - Change any of the scheduled dates stated in the RFP. - Reallocate any remaining units in order to fully award the allocation in any of the targeted counties.